TELECOMNancy/pcd-2016-martynique/README.md

 The API key is stored in *src/main/resources/youtube.properties*

 	youtube.apikey=XXXXX

+To download some videos FFmpeg is required.
+Please make sure FFmpeg is installed and added to your PATH variable.

 #Dependancies

 for more details, check the [pom.xml](https://github.com/TELECOMNancy/pcd-2016-martynique/blob/master/pom.xml) !

 - [Youtube API Client Library for Java](https://developers.google.com/api-client-library/java/), communication with the Youtube API
 - [javaFX](http://docs.oracle.com/javase/8/javase-clienttechnologies.htm), building of modern user interfaces in java 8
+- [FFmpeg] (https://ffmpeg.org/), a powerfull media manipulation tool

 #Install